mohammadikhan/LookInnaBook/README.md

      - Once you have changed the lines in ```const client```, save the file.

 6. Assuming you are in the directory where you have my project repository/folder and all the files associated with my project, the application can now start.
-7. To install all the dependencies, open up the terminal and change the directory such that you are in the directory that has my project and type: ```npm init```
+7. To install all the dependencies, open up the terminal and change the directory such that you are in the directory that has my project and type: ```npm install```
 8. To run the application, type: ```node index.js```
 9. You will an output in the console that reads: ```Server is up and running on http://localhost:3000```
 10. Open up your web browser and type: http://localhost:3000